 These rigorous elements are why companies around the world rely on Orrick to protect their most innovative products from exclusion, or to halt competitors' infringing goods.
 Orrick has participated in 50 ITC investigations in the last five years alone.
 As demonstrated in the experience listed below, Orrick earned its reputation as a destination ITC practice by combining technical savvy and litigation power with practical ITC experience.

 Microsoft v.
-Barnes & Noble: We successfully represented Microsoft in the ITC.
-The investigation stemmed from Microsoft's request that Barnes & Noble license its IP for use in the Android-powered e-reader, the Nook.
-After Barnes & Noble refused, Microsoft filed suit in the ITC.
-Microsoft hired Orrick to represent it with respect to Barnes & Noble's patent misuse defense.
+Barnes & Noble: With an investigation stemming from Microsoft's request that Barnes & Noble license its IP for use in the Android-powered e-reader, the Nook, Microsoft hired Orrick to represent it with respect to Barnes & Noble’s patent misuse defense.
 The ITC rejected that defense before trial, clearing the way for settlement negotiations, which concluded with a mutually beneficial strategic business partnership between the two companies.